laro/Cone/README.md

 6. Hard-to-parse declarations and the most vexing parse.
     - `func` but not `var`
 7. Template brackets `< >` are a nightmare to parse.
+    - I would not like to change this.
-    - Only if it really has to be.
+    - Only if it _really_ has to be.
 8. Forwarding parameters and std::forward are error prone.
 9. Braced initializers can choose the wrong constructor.
     - Do without braced initializers altogether.